 Political Science Course List

-Government and politics of the United States; the Constitution, political culture, interest groups, political parties, elections, Congress, bureaucracy, presidence, and federal courts; selected current policy issues.
+Introduction to government and politics of the United States, the Constitution, and various institutional designs and structures.
+Focus on political culture, interest groups, political parties, and elections.
+Roles and responsibilities of Congress, bureaucracy, Presidency, and federal courts; Discussion of selected current policy issues.

-Government and politics of selected countries outside the United States; nature of politics and government, types of political systems, linkages of people and governments, and current political issues.
+Government and politics of selected countries in the world: the necessity for government; the nature of politics and governmental systems; specific types of political systems; the effects and consequences of institutional designs; linkages of people and governments through political parties, interest groups, and social movements; current political issues.

 Introduces students to the fields of International Studies and Political Science and their respective subfields.
 Familiarizes students with the undergraduate programs in International Studies and Political Science and emphasizes student preparation for careers in the respective fields.
 Focuses on inquiry, problem-solving, and integration of ideas and experiences with a focus on International Studies and Political Science.
 Familiarizes students with the basic principles of the research and writing principles.

 Examines central themes involved in the practices of normative political theory.
 Topics will include critical review of the historical origins, extablished traditions, and major themes in normative political thinking.